 Orientation effects

-Spectral curve fitting method
+Choice of the spectral curve-fitting method

 Wavelength dependency

-Figure 4.6: An example of Raman spectra generated from coal and combustion chars; spectra have been offset on the y-axis for clarity and the Raman intensity is referred as arbitrary units (Chabalala et al., 2011).
+Figure 4.6: An example of Raman spectra generated from coal and combustion chars; spectra have been offset on the y-axis for clarity and the Raman intensity is reported in arbitrary units (Chabalala et al., 2011).

 4.6 COMBUSTION PERFORMANCE TESTS

 In order to assess the suitability of a coal for combustion (to produce heat) or gasification (to produce heat, gases, liquids, or tars) or any other processes (for example pyrolysis), it is best to test the coal’s performance under laboratory conditions.
 More reactive coals require different engineering parameters compared to less reactive coals.
-The latter forms may require longer residence times or higher oxygen contents in their combusting environment and a high temperature furnace (different materials of construction), for example.
+The latter forms may require longer residence times or higher oxygen contents in their combusting environment, and a high-temperature furnace (different materials of construction), for example.
 The thermogravimetric analyser (TGA) and the drop tube furnace (DTF) enable the assessment of combustion characteristics at lab-scale and bench-scale levels respectively.

 Thermogravimetry offers a comparatively easy assessment of coals.
-Combustion parameters such as temperatures at which devolatilisation begins, volatile and char ignition, peak temperature occurs (i.e. temperature where the rate of combustion is the greatest), burn out temperature (temperature at which the rate of combustion equals 1 wt% per minute), and burn out time.
+Combustion parameters can be determined, such as temperatures at which devolatilisation begins, volatile and char ignition temperatures, peak temperature (i.e. temperature where the rate of combustion is the greatest), burnout temperature (temperature at which the rate of combustion equals 1 wt% per minute), and burnout time.
 T50 (the temperature at the level of 50% loss of combustibles) can be determined from the TGA curve generated, and its derivative (Figure 4.7).

 Figure 4.7: Derivative curves derived from thermogravimetric analysis to determine point of devolatilisation, ignition, peak temperature, and burnout properties.
 In this example, three different coals with different characteristics report variable ignition peaks (pers comm Samson Bada).

 Ignition occurs when a coal particle begins to glow while being heated in a stream of oxygen or oxygen-rich air.
-Kok (2012) demonstrated that peak and burn-out temperatures increase as the heating rate increases, and that the heating rates affect the measured heats of reactions of the coals studied.
+Kok (2012) demonstrated that peak and burnout temperatures increase as the heating rate increases, and that the heating rates affect the measured heats of reaction of the coals studied.
 This implies that whilst the TGA can provide useful information, it may be difficult to compare results using different test parameters.
 For true comparative studies, all operational functions in the TGA must be the same for all coals to be compared.
 Further information pertaining to the TGA and associated results may be found in Crelling et al. (1992), Sarkar et al. (2013) and Kok (2012), amongst others.

 The drop tube furnace (DTF) provides parameters pertaining to ignition, combustion profiles, residence time, and burnout times of the coal particles.
 Typically, a DTF consists of a ceramic tube with three or more zones enabling sample collection.
 The zones are externally heated and the temperatures monitored.
-Heated [charred] pulverized coal is fed into the DTF, and the carbon burn out at each zone is calculated.
+Heated [charred] pulverised coal is fed into the DTF, and the carbon burnout at each zone is calculated.
 The char samples can also be collected from each zone, and assessed optically (Plate 52).
 The information derived from the DTF (optically, physically, and chemically) indicates how a coal is likely to perform in a pf boiler, with the understanding that a boiler has many additional variables that may influence coal combustion.
 As with TGA results, it may be difficult to compare tests between DTF’s as different operating parameters may apply.
 For further information pertaining to the DTF and associated results refer to Bengtsson (1986), Card and Jones (1995), Wagner (1999), Cloke et al. (2002), Sarkar et al. (2013), amongst others.

 4.7 METALLURGICAL COAL AND COKE TESTS